cdaters/es7-theme-reminisce/README.md

 - **Video off:** Only the scraped image will show.

 ### Main Menu System logos:
-- **mix:** Uses the theme default (my preferred mix).
-This is the theme default.
+- **Mix:** (*default*) This is the theme default and uses a prefered mix of the three other options.
-- **eu:** Uses European logos if available.z
+- **EU:** Uses European logos if available.
-- **jp:** Uses Japanese logos if available.
+- **JP:** Uses Japanese logos if available.
-- **us:** Uses US logos if available.
+- **US:** Uses US logos if available.

 ### Animations:
-To users of lower-powered devices such as the Raspberry Pi, you may want to turn off animations for a speedier experience.
+To users of lower-powered devices such as earlier versions of the Raspberry Pi, you may want to turn off animations for a speedier experience.

 - **Animations on:** Turn on the animations (theme default).
 - **Animations off:** Turn off the animations.

 ### Scanlines on System Views / Main Menu:
-Display a scanline-effect overlay over the screenshots and videos displayed in the main system view and individual system gamelist views.
+Display a scanline-effect overlay effect over the images and videos displayed in the main system overview and gamelist views.

 - **No scanlines:** Don't show scanlines (theme default).
 - **Light scanlines:** Show light scanlines over images and videos in individual system views / main menu.
 - **Dark scanlines:** Show darker scanlines over images and videos in individual system views / main menu.

 ### UI modes:
+Change the color of the theme interface and accents.

 - **Grey mode (default):** Uses a dark grey system-wide colour setting.
 - **Darker mode:** Uses a darker system-wide colour setting.